flow-project/flow/docs/source/tutorial.rst

     net_params.additional_params["length"] = net_params.additional_params["radius"] * 2 * np.pi

-Finally, the variable ``initial_config`` affects the positioning of vehicle in the network at the start of a rollout.
-In order to prevent the system from being perfectly symmetric, we add a bunching component to the initial uniform spacing of the vehicles:
+Finally, in order to prevent the system from being perfectly symmetric, we add a bunching component to the initial positioning of the vehicles, which is by default "uniform":

 ::